Troy2727/analytica/README.md

 - Drop an issue on GitHub
 - DM me on Discord or X (@ArjunCodess)

 We love hearing from users!

 ---

 ### 🎉 Thanks!

-Thanks for checking out Analyzr!
+Thanks for checking out Analytica!
 We hope it makes your life a bit easier.

 Happy tracking! 📊